tnagler/website/content/seminar/index.md

 *Mathematical statistical theory for causal inference*

-Causal inference is an important field of study and a hot topic in recent years.
+Causal inference is an import field of study and a hot topic in recent years.
 Unfortunately, there are not many theoretical results available.
-I will first discuss the Neumann-Rubin potential outcome model to understand the basics behind causal inference.
-Next, I will talk about a recent paper by Kolyan and Aad with some frequentist-bayesian theoretical results.
-Lastly, I will discuss an article by Daniel Scharfstein which poses a claim which we are trying to prove.
+I will first discuss the Neyman-Rubin potential outcome model to understand the basic notations.
+Next, I will talk about a recent paper by Kolyan and Aad with some frequentist-Bayesian theoretical results.
+Lastly, I will discuss an article by Scharfstein et al which poses a claim we are trying to prove.

 **25-05-2020** | Laura Zwep
 **08-06-2020** | Maarten Kampert